-demand may be defined as demand for taxi trips that is not met due to higher than optimal waiting times and higher fares.44
+In the short term this would not impact on fares directly, rather it is aimed to address waiting times in NSW and to induce more taxi trips from "latent demand".
+Latent demand may be defined as demand for taxi trips that is not met due to higher than optimal waiting times and higher fares.

-In terms of fares IPART notes that it will look more closely at fare issues when it conducts its 2013 fare review.
+In terms of fares IPART noted that it would look more closely at fare issues when it conducts its 2013 fare review.
 Specifically, "Last year we set the licence lease cost inflator to zero, but we would like to reconsider this and other issues in our fare review, to ensure that the objective of downward pressure on fares is met".
-45